itzBawantha/shtml-shell/README.md

 # shtml-shell

-This Shell abuses the Server Side Inclusions in HTML and allow you get get a reverse connection back to your own machin
+This shell abuses the Server Side Inclusions in HTML and allows you to get a reverse connection back to your own machine.

-This can come in handy when you want to get arround file extension whitlist
+This can come in handy when you want to get around file extension whitlists.

-Please change 0.0.0.0 to your host and 1337 to your port in the following lines if you want to get the reverse connection
+Please change 0.0.0.0 to your host and 1337 to your port in the following lines if you want to get the reverse connection.

 ```sh